chancesmith/chance-smith-gatsby-blog/content/blog/conduct-asynchronous-meetings/index.md

 Asynchronous meetings are still a form of batching up your questions, so you’re asking all your questions at one time that is convenient for your team.

+## Attend when ready
 Joining an asynchronous meeting means I can attend/consume when it’s convenient and consume at a convenient pace (2.5-3.5x speed).

+## Everyone can join asynchronously
+Even having a 1on1 meet first.
+Everyone else that wanted to get looped can attended asynchronously.